Website icon Xpert.Digital

 How do kWp and kW differ?

-The statement “An area of approximately 6 to 10 m² is required per 1 kWp” means that an area of approximately 6 to 10 m² is required for a desired system output of 1 kW under standard test conditions.
+The statement "An area of approximately 6 to 10 m² is required per 1 kWp" means that for a desired system output of 1 kW, an area of approximately 6 to 10 m² is required under standard test conditions.

 In short: 1 kWp ≙ 1 kW ≙ 1,000 Wp ≙ 1,000 W

-A 2-person household is 3,200 kWh, a 3-person household is 3,900 kWh and a 4-person household is 4,500 to 5,000 kWh.
-The values can vary depending on your living circumstances.
+A two-person household consumes around 3,200 kWh, a three-person household around 3,900 kWh, and a four-person household between 4,500 and 5,000 kWh.
+These figures can vary depending on individual circumstances.

-185 Wp is of course calculated very conservatively.
-Polycrystalline models achieve a nominal output of up to 330 Wp.
+185 Wp is, of course, a very conservative estimate.
+Polycrystalline models can achieve up to 330 Wp nominal power.
 Monocrystalline modules, on the other hand, now come with up to 400 Wp or even more.

-1,000 Wp / 185 Wp ≙ rounded up 6 (5.4054…) modules.
+1,000 Wp / 185 Wp ≙ rounded up to 6 (5.4054…) modules.

-6 modules give an area of 7.68 m².
+Six modules provide an area of 7.68 m².

 On average, 1 kWp delivers 1,000 to 1,200 kWh per year.